Bank Shares Sink As Contagion Fears Return - UrduPoint

 Bank shares tumbled on Friday, jolting stock markets as fears about the health of the financial sector resurfaced, with Deutsche Bank now in the eye of the storm

-London, (UrduPoint / Pakistan Point News - 24th Mar, 2023 ):Bank shares tumbled on Friday, jolting stock markets as fears about the health of the financial sector resurfaced, with Deutsche Bank now in the eye of the storm.
+New York, (UrduPoint / Pakistan Point News - 25th Mar, 2023 ):Bank shares tumbled on Friday, jolting stock markets as fears about the health of the financial sector resurfaced, with Deutsche Bank now in the eye of the storm.

 Markets had rallied earlier this week after financial authorities took steps aimed at preventing contagion from the collapse of US regional lenders earlier this month.